juniormayhe/Scripts/kubernetes/readme.md

 ### PersistentVolume: Creating storage for a nginx.
 Persistent claim and persitent volume are defined manually / statically by developer or network administrator.

 ### StorageClass: Creating dynamic storage for a nginx.
-Persistent claim and persitent volume do not need to be defined manually / statically by developer or network administrator, since they are created automatically for the pod.
+Persistent volume claim needs to be set by developer or admin, but persistent volume is created auomatically for the pod (it does not need to be defined manually / statically by developer or network administrator).

+1) Create a storage class template:

+2) Create a persistent volume claim pointing to storage class